-Chicago Development Fund invests in businesses and projects that produce significant positive impacts for Low-Income Communities and Low-Income Persons within the City.
+Chicago Development Fund invests in organizations, businesses, and projects that produce significant positive impacts for Low-Income Communities and Low-Income Persons within the City.
 These impacts are measured by such criteria as job creation, increased wages, opportunities for training and advancement, sustainability outcomes, minority business opportunities, and enhanced access to healthy foods, medical care, education, or other services.
 CDF exclusively finances projects where the additional capital generated by the NMTC will directly fund new investment that would not have been likely to occur without NMTC financing.

 Business/industrial expansion projects supporting creation and retention of high-quality jobs in distressed communities by launching new business ventures or helping established companies to expand and modernize within Chicago.